The council could evict you if you don't have planning permission to live in a caravan on your own land.

 - may try to force you to pay for any expenses involved

-You can't appeal against a stop notice but you may still be able to take legal action to stop it.
+You can't appeal against a stop notice but you may still be able to take legal action against it.

 How to challenge a court injunction